Icarus paradox: Firestone Tire and Rubber Company

-The company's culture and operations reflected Harvey Firestone, Sr.’s vision, who treated customers and employees as part of the “Firestone family”.
+The company's culture and operations reflected Harvey Firestone Sr.’s vision; he treated customers and employees as part of the “Firestone family”.
 They had a country club open to all employees, regardless of rank, and Harvey himself maintained close relationships with the top executives of big carmakers.
 They had fiercely loyal managers, all of whom believed in the company's family values and Akron-centred worldview.